-In the EYFS at Seaside Primary, the curriculum is designed to encourage children to become independent learners.
+In the EYFS at New Horizons Seaside Primary, the curriculum is designed to encourage children to become independent learners.
 We aim to prepare our children to achieve the Early Learning Goals at the end of their Reception year and ensure that all children have made excellent progress from their individual starting points.
 It is our intent that the children in our EYFS setting build resilience, independence and self-belief.
 We want our children to feel safe and happy in an environment where they can develop a real love of learning.

 We deliver an EYFS curriculum that is child-centred and built upon meaningful and exciting contexts.
 We carefully select a range of topics to ensure the children are motivated and engaged in their learning at all times.
 Through structured play, based on our children’s individual needs, we provide exciting learning opportunities in an outstanding environment.

 All areas of the EYFS curriculum are followed and planned for to ensure there is a broad, balanced and progressive curriculum.
 The children learn new skills and increase and develop their knowledge and understanding through the seven areas of the EYFS curriculum.